Pelvic Pain and Dysfunction

 I offer the work pioneered by Tami Lynn Kent, PT, author of Wild Feminine and Mothering From Your Center.
 This work if often interwoven with pelvic mapping sessions, or can be its own stand alone session.
-HPC ties together energetic work with physical touch. hold trainings from the Institute of Somatic Sexology, Tami Lynn Kent of , and the Institute for Birth Healing.
+HPC ties together energetic work with physical touch.
 I especially value this work for integrating birth experiences, miscarriages, abortions, and surgical procedures such as hysterectomies.

 The pelvis must move and open profoundly during birth.
-For many birthing parents, the pelvis remains in this 'open birthing pattern' after long after birth.
-This work, originating from Lynn Schulte, PT, is effective in reducing pelvic girdle pain and bringing pelvic muscles back online after birth.
+For many birthing parents, the pelvis remains in this 'open birthing pattern' long after birth.
+This work, originating from Lynn Schulte, PT, is effective in reducing pelvic girdle pain and bringing pelvic and abdominal muscles back online after birth.

-As part of any pelvic mapping session, we will also employ aspects from Somatic Experiencing to track and discharge emotion or trauma.
+As part of any pelvic mapping session, we will also employ aspects from Somatic Experiencing to track, sequence through, and discharge emotion or trauma.
 This body-based approach to trauma resolution builds resiliency in the nervous system and increases interoception.
 I also offer stand alone SE sessions.

 Additionally, we may find pelvic steaming to be helpful for your menstrual health, fertility, and pelvic health (also known as vaginal or yoni steaming).
 Pelvic steaming has been shown to improve postpartum healing, balance menstrual cycles, reduce cramping, and address ongoing yeast of BV infections.

 Chronic pelvic pain